-In the middle-ground animals of this panel there are also animals including a giraffe on the right-hand side, and an elephant to the left.
-You will not find giraffes and elephants in the Netherlands, unless you find them in zoos, and that is where they were found in the 16th century as well.
-Therefore, Bosch saw them in zoos if not in illustrations of one sort or another.
-On the other hand, the unicorn drinking from the water at the far left is not to be found in zoos then or now, but always appears, it seems, in Creation scenes.
+The animals in the middle ground of this panel include a giraffe on the right-hand side and an elephant to the left.
+Giraffes and elephants were only found in zoos in 16th Century Netherlands.
+Therefore, Bosch saw them in zoos if not in illustrations.
+On the other hand, the unicorn drinking from the water at the far left is a mythological creature, which often appears in Creation scenes.

 Learn more about approaches to European art

 The Center Panel of the Triptych

 This densely packed painting is full of symbols; it was second nature to Bosch’s contemporaries to read the world symbolically.
 For instance, a fish was an understood phallic symbol: one lies on the ground, bottom center of the painting; another flies through the air in the sky in the top-left corner of the painting, while other fish are scattered throughout.